 property records for property purchased with SNAP E&T funds for three years following the disposition of the property.

-B-400: SNAP E&T in The Workforce Information System of Texas
+B-400: SNAP E&T in WorkInTexas.com

 B-401: Outreach for SNAP E&T Services

 Boards must ensure that Workforce Solutions Office staff outreaches all ABAWDs for SNAP E&T services within 10 days of an ABAWD’s appearance in a Board’s outreach pool.
 This includes mandatory Work Codes 2 and 3.
-ABAWDs who appear on the SNAP E&T Customer Load Exceptions list in TWIST also must be outreached.

-B-401.a: Customer Load Exceptions List, Customer Exceptions Detail Screen

-SNAP recipients whose information from HHSC is not consistent with the information available in TWIST appear on the SNAP E&T Customer Load Exceptions list, Customer Exceptions Detail.
-Boards must ensure that Workforce Solutions Office staff:

-addresses exceptions and makes appropriate corrections so the customer can be placed into the outreach pool, where the customer is available to be outreached; and

-conducts outreach for each ABAWD on the list before the 10-day outreach period expires.

 B-401.b: Outreach

 Boards must outreach mandatory work registrants to schedule a SNAP E&T appointment.
-Refer to the Guide to Using TWIST located under the help menu in TWIST or at ftp://ftp01.twc.state.tx.us/priv/TWIST/TWIST_Administrator_Files/Users_Guide/ for specific information on creating an outreach letter.

-Boards may use the standardized letter in TWIST or create a customized local version.
-Boards must ensure that the letter includes language stating that the date of the scheduled SNAP E&T appointment is the SNAP recipient’s first day of job search.
+Boards must use the standardized letter in WorkInTexas.com.

 Only one attempt is required for SNAP E&T outreach.
 This attempt serves as the first and final notice and must include the consequences of failing to attend the appointment and the Workforce Solutions Office staff contact information.
-This attempt must be documented in TWIST Counselor Notes.
-Boards also must include a statement that informs recipients of the opportunity to provide a good cause reason on or before the scheduled appointment.
+This attempt must be documented in WorkInTexas.com.
 Boards must ensure that Workforce Solutions Office staff does not initiate a request for penalty until an outreach attempt is made and the SNAP recipient fails to respond.

 B-401.c: Procedures for SNAP Recipients Who Claim Federal SNAP E&T Exemptions